What is an Exit Plan?

 - Control how and when they exit

 - Maximize company value in good times and bad

 - Minimize, defer or eliminate capital gains taxes

 - Retain control by generating a number of strategic exit options

 - Ensure they achieve all their business and personal goals

-- Reduce their stress and that of their employees and families
+- Reduce stress for themselves, their employees and their families

 - Ensure continuity of the business

 On the other hand, the failure to create a well-defined exit plan virtually guarantees that business owners will:

 - Exit their companies as a result of pressure from outside circumstances, not as a result of their own desires